Mireille (opera): Productions outside France

 The opera was never as popular outside France.
 James Henry Mapleson produced the London premiere on 5 July 1864 at Her Majesty's Theatre (in Italian as Mirella).
 It was presented in five acts but with a new happy ending that Gounod later incorporated into the 3-act version at the Théâtre Lyrique in December.
 It was also likely the first version of the opera to include the recitatives (which Gounod originally intended for use in foreign productions).
 The cast included Thérèse Tietjens as Mireille (Mirella), Antonio Giuglini as Vincent (Vicenzo), Zelia Trebelli-Bettini as Taven (Tavena), Charles Santley as Ourrias (Urias), Mélanie-Charlotte Reboux as Vincennette (Vincenzina), Elisa Volpini as Andreloun (Andreluno), Marcel Junca as Ramon (Raimondo), and Édouard Gassier as Ambroise (Ambrogio), with Luigi Arditi as the conductor, but it was only a succès d'estime.

 On 29 April 1887 Mapleson revived the opera with Emma Nevada as Mireille at the Covent Garden theatre, where it was also given in Italian with the happy ending, but in the compressed 3-act form.
 On 10 June 1891 it was sung at the same theatre in French, and on 4 December 1899 at the Guildhall School of Music (in an English translation by Henry Fothergill Chorley).
 It was seen in Dublin on 29 September 1864 (in Italian).

 Mireille was presented in French in Belgium: in Antwerp on 10 March 1865 and Brussels on 12 May, with further performances in later years.
-Adelina Patti sang the title role in an Italian production in St Petersburg on 9 February 1874, with her husband Nicolini as Vincent.
+The Italian version was presented in St Petersburg on 9 February 1874, starring Adelina Patti in the title role and her future husband Nicolini as Vincent.

 The opera was first seen in the United States at the Academy of Music in Philadelphia on 17 November 1864 (in German).
 It was first given in Chicago on 13 September 1880 (in English), and in New York on 18 December 1884 (in Italian).
 It was performed in the original French at the French Opera House in New Orleans on 29 January 1885.
 The Metropolitan Opera presented the opera on 28 February 1919, with Maria Barrientos as Mireille, Charles Hackett as Vincent, Kathleen Howard as Taven, and Clarence Whitehill as Ourrias and Pierre Monteux conducting.
 Despite the line-up, the production was only given four times, and the opera was never revived.